tobias288/alx-higher_level_programming/0x02-python-import_modules/README.md

-Import & modules
+<h1>Import & module</h1>

-Project done during Full Stack Software Engineering studies at Holberton School.
-It aims to learn how to import functions, how to create modules and how to use command line arguments in Python.
+Project done during <h5>Full Stack Software Engineering studies at ALX.</h5> It aims to learn how to import functions, how to create modules and how to use command line arguments in Python.

-Technologies
+<h1>Technologies</h1>

-Shell Scripts are written in Bash 20.04
+Shell Scripts are written in Bash 4.3.11(1)

 Python Scripts are written with Python 3.8.5

 C files are compiled using gcc 4.8.4

-Tested on Ubuntu 14.04 LTS
+Tested on Ubuntu 20.04 LTS

-Files
+<h1>Files</h1>

-Filename	Description
+<h1>Filename	Description</h1>

-0-add.py	Imports a function from the file add_0.py and prints the result
+0-add.py:	Imports a function from the file add_0.py and prints the result

 1-calculation.py	Imports maths functions from a file and prints the result